v-rajagt/IntuneDocs/intune/fundamentals/in-development.md

 1. Select **Edit** to modify the **End user experience** options.
 1. On the **End user experience** blade, set the **Software available time** as needed.

-For more information about adding apps, see [Add apps to Microsoft Intune](../apps/apps-add.md).
+For more information, see [Add apps to Microsoft Intune](../apps/apps-add.md).

 ### Require Win32 apps to restart <!-- 3136567  -->
 You'll be able to require a Win32 app to restart after a successful installation.
-You'll also be able to choose the amount of time (the grace period) before the restart.
+You can choose the amount of time (the grace period) before the restart.

 ### Display notifications for the Company Portal app on Windows <!-- 1808082  -->
-The Company Portal app on Windows devices will be updated to display toast notifications to users, even when the application is closed.
+We'll update the Company Portal app on Windows devices to display toast notifications to users, even when the application is closed.
 The update will show notifications for available apps only when the installation status is completed or failed.
 The Company Portal app won't show notifications for required applications.

 ### Display installation status messages for the Company Portal app <!-- 2514416  -->
 The Company Portal app will show additional app installation status messages to end users.
 The following conditions will apply to new Win32 dependency features: